 In this article series, we will introduce the new members of our oncology cluster.

-How is Hemispherian involved in health and cancer?
+Who is Adjutec Pharma and how are you involved in health and cancer?

-Why did Hemispherian become a member of Oslo Cancer Cluster?
+Why did Adjutec Pharma become a member of Oslo Cancer Cluster?

 “About 20 % of the cancer patients are dying from infectious diseases, making the technology highly relevant for the cancer clinic.
 The OCC Incubator is a unique partner for networking and a number of services that aids exchange of expertise, comprises a spectrum of companies, institutions and organizations.
 This gives a valuable opportunity to contribute to aiding the cancer patients with their secondary infections, and further stimulates research collaborations,” said Rongved.

 - Read more about Adjutec Pharma in this article on Aftenposten Viten (in Norwegian) and in this article at Science Norway’s website (in English)